CHCHE Courses (2022-23)

 Atmospheric Chemistry II

 A lecture and discussion course about active research in atmospheric chemistry.
 Potential topics include halogen chemistry of the stratosphere and troposphere; aerosol formation in remote environments; coupling of dynamics and photochemistry; development and use of modern remote-sensing and in situ instrumentation.
 Graded pass/fail.
-Given in alternate years; not offered 2022-23.
+Not offered 2024-25.

 Biophysical/Structural Methods